 ****Visit our "Disclosure Policy and Cookies" for details.
 Affiliate links appear on this page from Google Adsense, Amazon, Order Out of Chaos, Impact affiliate members, Release, Repurpose, Reorganize, and Shareasale affiliate members.****

-Before we get into the nitty-gritty of packing fast, we first need to talk about what to do to prepare for a quick move-out.
+Before we get into the nitty-gritty of packing fast, we first need to discuss how to prepare for a quick move-out.
 The student should do these tasks before you get there.

 What to do before you pack up the dorm?